Modern Languages & Joint Schools

 Why study Modern Languages at Lincoln?

-As well as the tutors in French, Spanish, and German, Lincoln employs German and French visiting teaching assistants who are native speakers in German and French.
+As well as the tutors in French, Spanish, German, Italian, and Portuguese, Lincoln employs German and French visiting teaching assistants who are native speakers in German and French.
 In the first year, students also see a Graduate Teaching Assistant who provides extra guidance on essay writing and use of English for written work, thus helping with the transition from school to the demands of the degree course.
 Further help with adapting to undergraduate life is provided by the system of subject ‘families’ which the College runs, whereby each first-year student is mentored by a second-year student.
 Modern Linguists in Lincoln have access to the Modern Linguists’ Travel Grant in addition to the normal travel grant available to all students.

 Lincoln library is well stocked with the main books for the Modern Languages course.
 The Modern Languages library, as well as the main venue for University lectures, the Taylorian building, is three minutes’ walk away, and the main University library, the Bodleian, is one minute away.